ArduPilot/ardupilot_wiki/antennatracker/source/index.rst

     Keep up with the latest ArduPilot related blogs on `ArduPilot.org! <https://ardupilot.org/>`__

-The *AntennaTracker* Project delivers firmware which allows you to use a supported flight controller board (Pixhawk, APM2, etc.) as the controller for an Antenna Tracker.
+The *AntennaTracker* Project delivers firmware which allows you to use a supported flight controller board as the controller for an Antenna Tracker.

 The tracker calculates the position of a remote vehicle using its own